Extracting Event Temporal Relations via Hyperbolic Geometry: Introduction

 However, events that occurred in text are not just simple and standalone predicates, they rather form complex and hierarchical structures with different granularity levels (Fig.~\ref{fig:hier_events}), a characteristic that still challenges existing models and restricts their performance on real-world datasets for temporal relation extraction \cite{ning2018joint,ning2018multi}.
 Addressing such challenges requires models to not only recognize accurately the events and their hierarchical and chronological properties but also encode them in appropriate representations enabling effective temporal reasoning.
 Although this has prompted the recent development of neural architectures for automatic feature extraction \cite{ning2019improved, wang2020joint, han2019joint}, which achieves better generalization and avoids costly design of statistical methods leveraging hand-crafted features \cite{mani2006machine, chambers2007classifying, verhagen2008temporal}, the inherent complexity of temporal relations still hinders approaches that just rely on the scarce availability of annotated data.

 Some of the intrinsic limitations of the mentioned approaches are due to the adopted embedding space.
-Existing approaches to temporal relation extraction typically operate in the Euclidean space, in which an event embedding is represented as a point.
-Although such embeddings exhibit a linear algebraic structure which captures co-occurrence patterns among events, they are not able to reveal richer asymmetric relations, such as event temporal order (e.g., `\emph{event $A$ happens before event $B$}' but not vice versa).
+Existing approaches to temporal relation extraction typically operate in the Euclidean space, in which an event is represented as a point.
+Although Euclidean embeddings exhibit a linear algebraic structure which captures co-occurrence patterns among events, they are not able to reveal richer asymmetric relations, such as event temporal order (e.g., `\emph{event $A$ happens before event $B$}' but not vice versa).
 Inspired by recent works on learning non-Euclidean embeddings, such as Poincar\`{e} embeddings \cite{nickel2017poincare,tifrea2019poincar} showing superior performance in capturing asymmetrical relations of objects, we propose to learn event embeddings in hyperbolic spaces \cite{ganea2018hyperbolic}.

 Hyperbolic spaces can be viewed as continuous versions of trees, thus naturally oriented to encode hierarchical and asymmetrical structures.
-For instance, \citet{sala18} showed that hyperbolic spaces with just two dimensions (i.e., Poincaré disk) could easily embed tree structures with arbitrarily low distortion \cite{Sarkar11}, while Euclidean spaces cannot achieve any comparable distortion even with an unbounded number of dimensions \cite{Linial94}.
-Despite the hierarchical properties arising in modeling event relations, there are still very few studies on how to leverage those models for temporal event extraction.
-We propose a framework for temporal relation (TempRel) extraction based on the Poincaré ball model, a hyperbolic space well-suited for the efficient computation of embeddings based on the Riemannian optimization.
+For instance, \citet{sala18} showed that hyperbolic spaces with just two dimensions (i.e., Poincaré disk) could efficiently embed tree structures with arbitrarily low distortion \cite{Sarkar11}, while Euclidean spaces cannot achieve a comparable distortion even with an unbounded number of dimensions \cite{Linial94}.
+Despite the hierarchical properties arising in modelling event relations, there are still very few studies on how to leverage those models for temporal relation extraction.
+We propose two hyperbolic-based approaches with different strengths: a lightweight and efficient embedding learning method based on the Poincaré ball model, and an end-to-end deep hyperbolic neural network based on the Riemannian optimization.

 Our contributions can be summarized as follows: \begin{itemize}[noitemsep,topsep=0pt] \item We propose an embedding learning approach with a novel angular loss to encode events onto hyperbolic spaces, which pairs with a simple rule-based classifier to detect event temporal relations.
-With only 1.5k parameters and trained in about 4 minutes, it achieves results on-par with far more complex models in the recent literature.
+With only 1.5k parameters and trained in about 4 minutes, it achieves results on par with far more complex models in the recent literature.